thcipriani/brewing/_posts/2014-01-26-distilled-water-vs-50ppm-calcium.md

 title: Distilled Water vs 50ppm Calcium Chloride
 ---

 This past weekend I brewed twice.
-Both batches were Jamil's Blonde ale recipe.
+Both batches were Jamil's Blonde Ale recipe.
 Both batches were 1 gallon batches&mdash;my first try at those.
 These batches were also my first two brews back after an extended hiatus that stemmed from some combination of moving, changing jobs, and pure laziness.

 In the past, when I brewed more regularly, I had a lot of questions about brewing chemistry that were never fully answered.
-Now that I'm making a return to brewing I hope to answer some of these questions.
+Now that I'm making a return to brewing, I hope to answer some of these questions.

 The first question: **Does calcium from water make any difference in finished beer?**